Estée Lauder quarterly sales beat estimates

-Aug 19 (Reuters) - Estée Lauder Cos Inc beat Wall Street estimates for fourth-quarter sales on Monday, helped by strong demand for skincare brands such as La Mer and strength in its Asia-Pacific business.
+(Reuters) - Estée Lauder Cos Inc (EL.N) beat Wall Street estimates for fourth-quarter sales on Monday, helped by strong demand for skincare brands such as La Mer and strength in its Asia-Pacific business.

 Net earnings attributable to the company fell to $157 million, or 43 cents per share, in the quarter ended June 30, from $186 million, or 49 cents per share, a year earlier.